R'Courses - Teach a Course

 - Meet (in person or via phone/email) with the student periodically during the quarter to discuss the progress of the course.

-- Periodically attend class sessions and provide the student with helpful constructive feedback.
+- Attend at least one class session (but no more than three) and provide the student with helpful constructive feedback.

 - Assign a grade (S/NC) to each of the course participants in collaboration with the student facilitator.